 Squash is delicious, but peeling it can be a nightmare, particular if you’re trying to peel a Hubbard Squash!
-Here’s a simple, nearly effortless way to prepare squash (or pumpkin)
+Here’s a simple, nearly effortless method of cooking squash and pumpkins.

 Now when I say effortless, this is compared with the “old method,” which is this:

 1. Scrub the exterior of the squash or Pumpkin, removing any dirt, sand or dried leaves, etc. from the skin.

 2. Then, cut the squash into manageable pieces.